SharePoint Architecture: How to Manage Sites and Information

 What is the difference between classic and modern SharePoint architecture?

-What are hub sites?
+What are hub sites in SharePoint?

 How does navigation work in SharePoint?

-How is security ensured in SharePoint architecture?
+How is security ensured in SharePoint?

-How do you design a scalable architecture?
+How do you design a scalable SharePoint architecture?

-Is SharePoint suitable for complex organizations?
+Is SharePoint suitable for companies with complex structures?